Taryck/idrive/readme.txt

 		7. Fixed the linux binary finding issue in "Account_Setting.pl" script when zip file passed as argument.
 		8. Fixed the duplicate header display issue in Restore_Version.pl script.
 		9. Fixed the IDrive account validation issue with fallback logic.

+	Build 2.13
+		1. A new script "express_backup.pl" has been introduced to do express backup.
+		2. Fixed the scheduled backup/restore operation summary issue when it terminated by cut-off.
+		3. Fixed the progress bar issue in status retrieval script when scheduled job terminated by cut-off.
+                4. Fixed the email notification issue when multiple email ids added.
 	======================================================================================